lesandie/md-cv/dnieto_cv.md

 **Mar.2000-Mar2001 - Sales support eng./consultant, Informix Software, Madrid, Spain**

 HQ was in Madrid, but i was based in Santiago de compostela working mainly with local clients and sometimes i had to travel to other spanish areas.
 Worked with Informix database technology and Informix content management solutions (iReach, Media360), for customers like Xunta de Galicia, Altia, Oviedo University, Tele5 and also doing some training sessions at on-site clients.
-Later that year IBM acquired Informix database bussiness and some former Informix employees went to the new company renamed Ascential.
+Later that year IBM acquired Informix database bussiness and some former Informix employees went to the new company called Ascential.

 **Feb.1999-Feb.2000 - Engineer, Sun Microsystems, Bilbao, Spain**

-Finishing my studies at the university i was offered a learning position in a Sun sales office in Bilbao.
+Finishing my studies at the university i was offered a learning position in a Sun sales office in Bilbao working mainly with local clients.
-Worked with Ultra Enterprise hardware, Solaris and Netscape suite for customers like Euskaltel.
+Worked with Ultra Enterprise hardware, Solaris, Netscape suite, and Java developing solutions to customers like Euskaltel.
-Also i developed an Applet for the Caja Rural Vasca, to simulate mortgages.

 ## Skills